How Am I Doing? Reid Sherwood

 A Lesson Learned from All This

 While at the surgeon’s office, there was a gentleman waiting in a wheel chair.
 He looked to be in his late 20s or early 30s.
 Both of his legs were gone just below his knees.
 I sat next to him and was in obvious pain.
 He asked me what was wrong, and I told him.
 I looked at him and said, “Looks like you were in a farm accident or something of that nature.”
 He said, “No, on my third tour of duty in Iraq, I was in a school area and someone threw a bomb/grenade towards us and near some children.
 I dove to get to it and it blew my legs off.”
-I was just shocked and after what seemed like an awkward silence, he said, “It’s OK.
+After what seemed like an awkward silence, he said, “It’s OK.
 I would do it again in the same situation and so would you.”
 He went on to talk about his wife and kids and how they do everything just like normal.

 So here is what I am leaving 2014 with and taking to 2015.
 Both business and personally, no matter how bad your situation, no matter how bad you think you have it, suck it up.
 There is always someone worse off.
 Quit your whining and go forward with what the Lord gave you.